Lule-M/subnet-practice/README.md

 # IP Subnet Practice

 A simple CLI tool used for generating subnetting problems.
-Inteded for students to practice.
+Intended for students to practice.

 ## How to install